saadarif/DTCTeaching/IntroductionLinearModels/index.md

 <img src="assets/fig/unnamed-chunk-3-1.png" title="plot of chunk unnamed-chunk-3" alt="plot of chunk unnamed-chunk-3" style="display: block; margin: auto;" />

 We can see a trend of increasing growth with increasing dose.
-The pattern between different delivery methods is unclear and it is not clear cut which combinations might be best
+The pattern between different delivery methods is unclear and it is not clear cut which combinations might be best.

 ---